merazsheikh/merazsheikh.github.io/README.md

 ### 📧 Contact
 Contact form and social links for professional networking

-## 🔧 Key Technical Implementations

-### Mobile Menu Z-Index Fix
-Implemented React Portal for mobile navigation overlay to ensure proper stacking context across all page sections, with backdrop blur effect for modern UI.

-### Responsive Navigation
-Fixed navbar that transitions on scroll with mobile hamburger menu and smooth section scrolling.

-### Performance Optimization
-- Vite for fast builds and hot module replacement
-- Code splitting with React Router
-- Optimized images and assets

 ## 🤝 Contributing

 While this is a personal portfolio project, suggestions and feedback are always welcome!